anilsg/d3-tag-bundles/README.md

 # d3-tag-bundles

-Use D3 to create hierarchical text content to display tag bundle structure.
+Use D3 to create hierarchical text content to display tag bundle structure loaded from a CSV file.

 [D3](https://github.com/d3/d3/wiki) is a JavaScript library targeted at simplifying the creation of SVG visualisations of live data.